-LaGrange College is a residential college (students are required to live in college housing unless they meet one of the exemptions and request to live off-campus; refer to form on the housing website).
+LaGrange College is residential college (you are required to live in college housing unless you meet one of the exemptions to request to live off-campus; refer to form on the housing website).

 As a residential, liberal arts institution of higher education, LaGrange College supports student learning both inside and outside the classroom.
 Consistent studies have shown that students living in campus residence halls typically have higher graduation rates, grades, and connections with students, faculty, and staff.
 The firm conviction that residing on campus is a crucial component of a student's total educational experience supports the establishment of a campus residency requirement.
-The LaGrange College residency requirement dictates that all undergraduate day students taking twelve (12) or more academic class hours must live in college housing unless they meet, one of the established exceptions, and receive approval to live off-campus from the Director of Housing and Student Life.
+The LaGrange College residency requirement dictates that all undergraduate day students taking twelve (12) or more academic class hours must live in college housing unless they meet, verify one of the established exceptions, and receive approval to live off-campus from the Director of Housing.

-Students who complete the form to request to live off-campus, are requesting permission to be exempt from the LaGrange College residency requirement.
+By completing the form to request to live off-campus, you are requesting permission to be exempt from the LaGrange College residency requirement.
 The form must be signed by the student as well as their parent(s)/guardian(s).
 By signing the form, both student and parent(s)/guardian(s) verify that the information supplied is current, truthful, and accurate.
 If the College discovers that false information has been provided or that circumstances have changed without notice to the institution, the College reserves the right to bill for both room and board.
-Likewise, providing false information is a violation of the Honor Code and Social Code and the student will be referred for disciplinary action.
+Likewise, providing false information will be deemed to be a violation of the Honor Code and Social Code and the student will be referred for disciplinary action.
 Individuals failing to submit a form, even if an exemption is warranted, will have a hold placed on their account that will prevent class registration.

-Exemption determinations are made by the Residence Appeal Committee and communicated by the Director of Housing and Student Life.
-Questions on these decisions should be directed to the Vice President of Enrollment Management and Student Services within 48 hours of receiving notification of the decision.
+Exemption determinations are made by the Residence Appeal Committee and communicated by the Director of Housing.
+Questions on these decisions should be directed to the Vice President & Dean of Student Engagement within 48 hours of receiving notification of the decision.